 The highly volatile volumes and directions of European electricity power flows mean that they are now much more difficult to predict and calculate than in the past, leading to an increased need for more coordination.
 Renewable energy’s growing share and the evolution of the European Internal Electricity Market are the main drivers behind this development.

-The upcoming European Network Codes recognise and anticipate this need for increased coordination in terms of operational security.
-Moreover, they also introduce the concept of the Regional Security Coordination Initiative (RSCI).
+The upcoming European Network Codes recognize and anticipate this need for increased coordination in terms of security.
+Moreover, they also introduce the concept of the Regional Security Coordinators (RSCs).

 At the ENTSO-E Assembly in late 2015, the TSOs approved and signed an all-TSO multilateral agreement for RSCI-based TSO cooperation.

-With this mandatory contractual framework, TSOs across Europe have committed to establishing five regional coordination services and setting up or appointing RSCIs to perform the following coordination services:
+With this mandatory contractual framework, TSOs across Europe have committed to establishing five regional coordination services and setting up or appointing RSCs to perform the following coordination services:

-This is major step and means that RSCIs are no longer voluntary initiatives but now have a structural role and place.
+This is major step and means that RSCs are no longer voluntary initiatives but now have a structural role and place.